ronakpatan007/notesdemoandroid/README.md

 # Android Navigation Architecture Component Demo

-My article covering this repo: [Navigation Architecture Component for the Rest of Us](https://proandroiddev.com/navigation-architecture-component-for-the-rest-of-us-faafa890e5)

 This project contains a comprehensive sample of using the [Navigation Architecture Component](https://developer.android.com/topic/libraries/architecture/navigation/) by way of a simple Notes app--no domain knowledge needed to understand the purpose of this app.

 ## Functionality included